bogdan-deac/regex/README.md

 Regex is a toy regex implementation based on automata theory.
 The pipleine has the following steps

-1. Lexer -> Processes the initial string into tokens, takes care of escaping
-2. Parser -> Turns the tokens into an AST.
-Uses Pratt parsing, which was the cleanest implementation I found for what I wanted
+1. Lexing + parsing -> Implemented via a simple recursive descent parser
-3. NFA Conversion -> Turns the AST into an NFA using Thompson's algorithm
+2. NFA Conversion -> Turns the AST into an NFA using Thompson's algorithm
-4. DFA Conversion -> Converts the NFA into a DFA using a classic subset construction algorithm
+3. DFA Conversion -> Converts the NFA into a DFA using a classic subset construction algorithm
-5. DFA Minimization -> Uses a table algorithm (Moore) - not as efficient, easier to understand and implement
+4. DFA Minimization -> Uses Hopcroft's algorithm

 ## Supported features